Skip to content

 1.2 Upload the Script

-The storage directory for pre-execution scripts is as follows:
+The pre-execution script storage directory is as follows:

 Environment Location

-Users can place pre-execution scripts into the host system.
+Users can place the pre-execution script inside the host machine's directory.

 1.3 Restart DataFlux Func and Verify